Does virtual reality need a headset?

 The pi is publicly accessible through the internet by SSH (instructions can be found here oasisvr.info) so a community across the world can interact in this 'place'.

-In July of 2016 I tweeted out a link to a site explaining how to access the pi, and around 30 people SSHed into the pi and explored, having conversations with each other through ytalk, and adding additional folders and files extending the imagined world which I had begun.
-Most of the files and folders currently on the pi were created by visitors.
+In July of 2016 I tweeted out a link to a site explaining how to access the pi, and around 30 people SSHed into the pi and explored, having conversations with each other through ytalk, and adding additional folders and files extending the imagined world.
+Most of the files and folders on the pi were created by visitors.

-For the SFPC final show, I also created a gallery folder on the pi where I collaborated with my classmates to make terminal based art which can be experienced through SSH (in this folder you can find 6 pieces which use terminal in different ways).
+I also created a gallery folder on the pi where I collaborated with my classmates at SFPC to make terminal based art which can be experienced through SSH (in this folder you can find 6 pieces which use terminal in different ways).

-The first photo was taken by Philippe Safire
+The second photo was taken by Philippe Safire

 In the past whenever I would use SSH to work on a remote server I noticed a feeling which resembled the presence I feel while using a Virtual Reality headset system.

-With oasis I tried to take this feeling to its extreme and explore what constitutes a sensation of space — does virtual reality need three visual dimensions, or can the folder structure of an internet connected raspberry pi actually become an immersive virtual world?
+With oasis I tried to take this feeling to its extreme — maybe virtual reality doesn't need three visual dimensions.